rsms/immutable-cpp/README.md

 ```

 #### makePersistent() → Array
-"Seals" the array and returns a persistent array which refers to the same underlying data.
+"Seals" the array and returns a persistent [Array](#array) which refers to the same underlying data.
 Returns null if this transient array is not editable (e.g. `makePersistent()` has already been called.)

 ```cc